 The safest marble cleaning routine is simple, fast, and gentle:

-Wipe spills immediately, especially lemon, vinegar, wine, tomato and coffee.
+• Wipe up spills immediately, especially those from lemon, vinegar, wine, tomato, and coffee.

-Use soft cloths or microfibre, not abrasive pads.s
+• Use soft cloths or microfibre, not abrasive pads.

-What NOT to Use on Marble (Most Common Damage Causes)
+What NOT to Use on Marble (Common Damage Causes)

 These products cause 90% of the damage seen in real kitchens:

-With the proper marble maintenance routine, your countertop will stay elegant and functional for decades.
-The key is consistency:
+With proper marble maintenance, your countertop will remain elegant and functional for decades.

 Best Marble Finishes for Kitchens (Polished vs Honed vs Leathered)